zoopster/liulo/README.md

 **Focused, Audience-driven Plenary Discussions.**
 Plenary discussions bring together the brightest minds across expertise areas for a cross-functional conversation.
 Yet, it is incredibly challenging to drive a well-balanced yet provoking discussion that addresses the audience’s interest, especially during the Q&A Session.

-Pigeonhole Live is designed to bring the focus back to Plenary Discussions.
-With the audience posing their questions on Pigeonhole, event owners can weed out the inappropriate questions and only allow those that add value to the discussion.
+Liu lo is designed to bring the focus back to Plenary Discussions.
+With the audience posing their questions on Liu lo, event owners can weed out the inappropriate questions and only allow those that add value to the discussion.

 ## Roadmap